 Collaborated with public relations professionals on proposals for message development, branding, and communication plans in support of policy change

-Produced a comprehensive quarterly analysis of pending and enacted federal and state legislation and regulatory actions impacting retail pharmacies
+Developed and produced a quarterly analysis of curated US federal and state legislative and regulatory actions for a chain of retail pharmacies

 University of Houston, 1996, M.A., Public Administration, concentration in Health Policy Studies